Jiří Zídek Sr.: National team career

 Zídek helped to lead the senior men's Czechoslovak national team to a silver medal at the 1967 EuroBasket, where he was voted to the All-Tournament Team.
 He averaged 13.8 points per game in the tournament.
 His best game of that tournament was the final, which was lost against the Soviet Union national team, by a score of 89–77, in which he scored 23 points.
 He was also the leader of the Czechoslovak national team, when they won the bronze medal at the 1969 EuroBasket, where he averaged 12.6 points per game.

 He also competed in the men's tournament at the 1972 Summer Olympics.

 Coaching career

 After his playing career, Zídek worked as a basketball coach.

+Personal life

+His son George Zidek and grandson Jan Žídek also played or play basketball professionally.